 Student counselors provide support and advices helping the students develop independence, and find their way through their difficulties.
 Two counselors who are trained in the psychiatric field with privately owned practices are under agreement with the College, and will accept any students who feel they would benefit from personal counseling.
 These visits are free of charge, as long as they have proof of student status at the College.

-Ledra College knows how important it is to feel safe and comfortable when you are away from home, that is why we aim to provide you with high quality accommodation conveniently situated within walking distance from the college, in safe, clean residential areas where you can go home at the end of your college day and either study, have friends over or just relax.
+Ledra College knows how important it is to feel safe and comfortable when you are away from home, that is why we aim to help the students find high quality accommodation conveniently situated within walking distance from the college, in safe, clean residential areas where you can go home at the end of your college day and either study, have friends over or just relax.

-The College advises International students who will not be using College accommodation to find suitable housing within a short distance from the College to avoid transportation expenses.
+The College advises International students who will not be using the College’s help for accommodation, to find suitable housing within a short distance from the College to avoid transportation expenses.
 The accommodation and living expenses mentioned above have been calculated on the basis of standard college accommodation with at least two students sharing one bedroom.
 The usual living arrangements for students are typically 6 students sharing a 3-bedroom furnished apartment/house or four students sharing a 2-3 bedroom apartment house with kitchen, sitting room and bathroom.

 Electricity and water is usually included in the college accommodation rent.
 The expenses shown above aim to provide you with a general guideline of the average monthly and annual expenses you are most likely to have.
 However, expenses like food, leisure, clothing and transport may vary a great deal depending on the needs and life style of each student.